hyperfiddle/hyperfiddle/README.md

-# Hyperfiddle – a high fidelity enterprise frontend for any service or object
+# Hyperfiddle – a high fidelity enterprise frontend for any service, function or object

 For production support teams at operationally heavy businesses, Hyperfiddle is a **programmable object navigator** that lets you build custom internal frontend GUIs for your pre-existing enterprise backend services.
-Rapidly build powerful UIs that connect directly with functions in your backend, without writing any REST APIs.
+Rapidly build powerful UIs that **directly call functions in your backend** through direct classpath linking, without writing any REST APIs.

 Stop treating your ops teams badly due to eng resource constraints, as the beating heart of the business they should be your primary customer.
 Deliver **premium quality internal frontends faster**, without needing specialist frontend framework expertise.
 Hyperfiddle produces scalable, enterprise-class frontends, that are deeply customizable, robust, reliable and secure.